 5. SHE HELPED LEGALIZE SAME-SEX MARRIAGE.

-In 2008, Hassan was appointed Senate majority leader by the president of the New Hampshire Senate, Democrat Sylvia Larsen.
+, Hassan was appointed Senate majority leader by the president of the New Hampshire Senate, Democrat Sylvia Larsen.
 Larsen told the Boston Globe that she chose Hassan over other, more senior politicians because “She was a powerhouse” who could drive the other Democrats into line while Larsen worked across the aisle.